 Stab wound treatment – First Aid

 The most critical thing about knife attack is that most victims don’t realize that they have been stabbed until they see bleeding.
 Bleeding might be internal at first before soaking the whole cloth.
-Self defense experts and martial artists admonished on the need to check and examine the whole body properly after an altercation.
-This is because you won’t even notice that you’ve been stabbed until you lost your peanut.
+Self defense experts and martial artists admonished on the need to check and examine the whole body properly after an Violence.
+This is because you won’t even notice that you’ve been stabbed until you loose the peanut.

 One clever lesson can be stockpiled from the assassination of Empress Elizabeth of Australia on the 10th of September 1893.
 Here’s an in-depth story about the incident.